Social Security Consultants Near Me in O'Fallon, IL

 • $4,194 a month if you retire at 70

-Of course, you may prefer balancing your Social Security benefits with other things you want to do in retirement, such as spending more time with your O'Fallon, IL family or finally spending more time at that timeshare in Aspen.
-But you still need to understand what retiring at what age will mean for your benefits, and to think about, as a team with your financial advisor, if it's worth holding out for a few extra years to increase your benefits.
+Obviously, you might decide to trade off the extra income with other life goals, such as seeing your O'Fallon, IL family more or finally visiting those dream vacation spots.
+But you still need to understand what retiring at what age will mean for your benefits, and to talk over with your financial advisor if it's worth holding out for a few extra years to increase your benefits.

 2. Work at Least 35 Full Years

-The Social Security Administration determines how much you'll receive for your benefits by using "average indexed monthly earnings" (AIME).
-AIME calculates your benefits based on the 35 years you made the most money.
-If you you leave the workforce before you worked for 35 years, the years you didn't receive an income count for nothing.
-If you have more than 35 years of recorded income, the years in which you earned the most will take the place of your lower earning years, boosting your benefit.
+The Social Security Administration computes how much you'll receive for your payout by using "average indexed monthly earnings" (AIME).
+AIME considers the 35 years you had the highest income.
+If you you leave the workforce before you worked for 35 years, the years you didn't work count for nothing.
+If you earned an income in more than 35 years, your higher earning years will take the place of your lower earning years, boosting your monthly check.

-If you remain in the O'Fallon, IL workforce after you've started receiving Social Security, those years will count towards your AIME once you start claiming full benefits.
+If you remain in the O'Fallon, IL workforce after you've started claiming benefits, those years will count towards your AIME once you start claiming full benefits.

 3. Earn More Money

-While this is what most of us strive for anyway, it's also one of the biggest things you can do now in order to increase your benefits in the future.
-Higher income leads to both a higher AIME and more of your money going to Social Security taxes.
-Both of those factors help calculate whether you can get the maximum retirement benefit.
+While this is what most of us strive for anyway, it's also one of the biggest things you can do now in order to increase how much you eventually receive.
+The more money you make, the higher your AIME will be, and the more you'll pay in Social Security taxes.
+The SSA takes both of those into account to help determine whether you'll be eligible for the maximum retirement benefit.
 So, if you needed more motivation to seek raises or better-paying jobs, now you have it.
-However, the SSA places a cap on how much income can count towards your benefits.
+However, the SSA places a cap on how much income can count towards your AIME.
 In 2023, income over $160,200 will not be calculated.

 4. Claim Spousal Benefits

-If you and your spouse both received income, the spouse with lower earnings can claim their own Social Security benefits, or up to 50% of the higher earner's benefits, whichever the higher benefit is.
-Again, you will not get the full 50% of you claim benefits before your full retirement age.
+If you and your spouse both received income, the spouse with lower earnings can claim claim Social Security through their own work history, or up to half of the higher earner's benefits, whichever is higher.
+Just like when claiming your own benefits, it's important to hold off on claiming until the full retirement age to get the full 50%.

-If your spouse is deceased, you're also eligible for survivor's benefits.
-You can start claiming that benefit at age 60 (which will also be reduced because it's not at full retirement age) and later elect for your benefit if that will be higher.
+If your spouse has passed away, you're also eligible for survivor's benefits.
+You can start claiming that benefit at age 60 (although like retirement and spousal benefits, it will be reduced) and later elect for your benefit if that will be higher.

 5. Avoid Paying Too Much in Social Security Taxes

-Tax planning is important throughout our financial lives, including once we retire.
-There will be tax consequences if you started receiving Social Security in O'Fallon, IL early and keep working.
-When figuring out how much your benefits will be taxed, the IRS has a formula that adds your nontaxable income, 50% of your Social Security benefit, and your adjusted gross income.If that sum is under $25,000 for individuals or $32,000 for joint filers, you will not pay federal tax on your Social Security.
-Between $25,000 and $34,000 for individuals and $32,000 and $44,000 for joint filers, up to half your Social Security income can be taxed by the federal government.
-If your income is more than that, up to 85% of your Social Security income can be subject to taxes.
+Tax planning is an important part of any financial consideration, and that remains true in retirement.
+You may have to pay taxed if you started receiving Social Security in O'Fallon, IL early and plan to continue working after you start claiming benefits.
+When figuring out what the tax consequences are, the IRS has a formula that adds your nontaxable income, 50% of your Social Security benefit, and your adjusted gross income.If that sum is under $25,000 for individuals or $32,000 for joint filers, there will be no federal tax implications.
+Between $25,000 and $34,000 for individuals and $32,000 and $44,000 for joint filers, up to half your benefit can be taxed by the federal government.
+If that total exceeds those numbers, up to 85% of your benefit can be taxed.

 6. Double-Check the Social Security Administration's Work

-The SSA creates your personal Social Security statement statement every year, which details your income and how much you paid in Social Security taxes.
-Check the Social Security Administration's work against your W2, pay stubs, or tax returns.
-You'll want to make sure you're getting credit for the Social Security taxes you've paid, and that all of your income is recorded.
-You'll want the years for the highest income to be recorded for when the administration computes your benefits.
+The SSA sends your personal Social Security statement statement every year, which details your income and the taxes you've paid into social security.
+Make sure all of your income for the year was recorded.
+Notify the SSA if there is a discrepancy in your income or how much Social Security taxes you paid.
+You'll want the years for the highest income to be noted for when the administration calculates your benefits.

 7. Hire a Qualified O'Fallon, IL Social Security Consultant

-It's hard to replace the expertise of any professional in a given field, and many workers in O'Fallon, IL retirement planning and Social Security benefits themselves, whether because of time, know-how, or interest.
-With large portions of our everyday lives spent on our careers and our families, it's not hard to forget about Social Security planning when it's still years or decades until you'll claim.
-Correct Capital's team of O'Fallon, IL Social Security consultants has over 75 years of combined experience helping individuals, families, and business owners live out the golden years of their dreams, and have peace of mind about their financial future.
-Our team is comprised of award-winning advisors and a dedicated support staff, all with the experience, knowledge, and drive needed to deliver positive client experiences.
-Through careful tax planning, active asset management, and other services in O'Fallon, IL such as 401(k) rollover, we'll do our part to give you a financially secure and happy retirement.
+Professionals in any field usually know their area of practice the best, and many people in O'Fallon, IL just don't have the time, knowledge, or interest to manage their retirement planning and Social Security benefits themselves.
+With so much of our energy spent on growing professionally and our families, it can be easy to forget about Social Security planning when it's still years or decades until you'll claim.
+Correct Capital's group of O'Fallon, IL Social Security consultants has the experience and knowledge necessary to help individuals, families, and business owners live out the golden years of their dreams, and have peace of mind about their financial future.
+Our team is made up of financial advisors and a dedicated support staff, all with the experience, knowledge, and drive needed to deliver positive client experiences.
+Through prudent tax planning, active asset management, and other services in O'Fallon, IL such as 401(k) rollover, we'll do our part to give you a financially secure and happy retirement.

-For more assistance with retirement planning in O'Fallon, IL, check out Correct Capital's and Savology's free online retirement retirement planning tool, or schedule a get-to-know-you call with one of our advisors today.
+For more assistance with retirement planning in O'Fallon, IL, take a look at Correct Capital's and Savology's free online retirement retirement planning tool, or make a get-to-know-you call with one of our advisors today.

 Other services we offer in O'Fallon, IL include: